Lauren Boebert: Republican primary

 Boebert sought a second term representing Colorado's 3rd congressional district in the 2022 election.
 During the primary, her main challenger was Don Coram, a state senator who positioned himself as more moderate.
-Boebert aimed to portray him as corrupt, in particular by alleging that he used his powers as a state legislator to pass laws legalizing hemp, which Coram grows (state voters approved the amendment legalizing marijuana in 2012), and tried to depict him as not Republican enough.
+Boebert aimed to portray him as corrupt, in particular by alleging that he used his powers as a state legislator to pass laws legalizing hemp, which Coram grows (state voters approved the amendment legalizing marijuana in 2012), and as not Republican enough.
 A Democratic-aligned Super PAC made false claims and unproven allegations about Boebert.
 Boebert's attorney said in June that she would file a defamation lawsuit against the group, but she has not done so.
 The temporary restraining order she obtained on June 23 against David Wheeler, one of its co-founders, was vacated in July and the case dismissed.

-Boebert's campaign had a significant advantage, with $5 million in campaign funds to Coram's $225,000; Coram also started campaigning late in the primary, and Boebert was endorsed by Donald Trump.
+Boebert's campaign had a significant advantage, with $5 million in campaign funds to Coram's $225,000; Coram also started campaigning late in the primary, and Trump endorsed Boebert.
 During the pre-primary debate on May 26, Boebert emphasized the bills she had introduced in Congress while questioning Coram's legislative votes.
 She also repeated claims of massive election fraud and invoked her opposition to the restrictions introduced as a result of the spread of what she called the "Fauci-funded China virus" (SARS-CoV-2).

 Boebert supporters failed to throw Coram off the ballot for allegedly not having collected enough signatures.
 Several thousand Democrats tried to influence the election by renouncing their membership in the party and voting as independents for more moderate Republicans, which is allowed in the state.
 Boebert won the primary with almost 66% of the vote.

 General election

-In a debate with Democratic nominee Adam Frisch on September 11, 2022, Boebert took credit for bills she had voted against, did not cross-examine Frisch, proposed more oil and gas development to respond to climate change, and kept attacking House speaker Nancy Pelosi.
+In a debate with Democratic nominee Adam Frisch on September 11, 2022, Boebert took credit for bills she had voted against, did not cross-examine Frisch, proposed more oil and gas development to respond to climate change, and continuously attacked House speaker Nancy Pelosi.
 Boebert defeated Frisch by a small margin in a closer than expected race.
 The margin was so close it triggered an automatic recount.
-The recount was completed on December 12 and affirmed that Boebert won by about 500 votes.
+The recount was completed on December 12 and affirmed that Boebert won by 546 votes out of 327,000.

+2024

+Boebert filed her statement of candidacy with the Federal Election Commission (FEC) on January 13, 2023.
+After narrowly winning reelection in 2022, she attempted to rebrand her image with the voters in her district from a MAGA firebrand to a hard-working congresswoman.
+In 2023, she blamed her narrow 2022 victory on "'ballot harvesting' — a GOP term for third-party collection of absentee ballots — rather than what Democrats have called her 'MAGA extremism' and political charades" while her press releases focused on local issues, including a "$5 million grant for a rural health center in a spending package she voted against".